Mhowitt/Warbler-Project/README.md

 ### Assignment

 Try to understand the code.
 Look through and see what each route is doing.
 Take a look at the models.
 See what data you have in your database after running `psql warbler-db < data.sql`.

 When you're ready, address the following user stories:

 1. As a user, I want to see my name, location, bio, and my header image on my profile page.
 1. As a user, I want to be able to edit my name, location, bio, and my header image on my profile edit page.
 1. As a user, I want to see the last 100 warbles **only from the users that I am following, and myself** rather than warbles from _all_ users.
 1. As a user, I want to be able to "like" a warble.
 1. As a user, I want to be able to see how many warbles I "liked" on my profile page.
 1.  (_Technical_) - Add tests.
 Test features such as login, making sure you cannot edit someone else profile, etc. There is a sample test file [below](#appendix-test-example).
 You can also check out the [testing notes](https://github.com/rithmschool/python_curriculum/blob/master/Unit-02/08-testing_continued.md) in the python curriculum.
 To run the tests, `pip install green` then run `green` from the root of your project.

-&nbsp;

 ### Bonus

 1. As a user, I should not have to refresh the page when I like a warble.
 1. As a user, I should not have to refresh the page when I change my bio or name in my profile.
 1. As a user, I should not have to go to a new page to compose a warble (think modals and AJAX here!)
 1.  (_Technical_) - Look for opportunities to refactor!
 In the templates especially, there are opportunities to DRY up the code.
 1.  (_Technical_) - The application has an [n + 1 query](https://www.rithmschool.com/courses/flask-fundamentals/database-performance) issue.
 Set `app.config['SQLALCHEMY_ECHO'] = True` and try to fix the issue.

-&nbsp;
+### Super Bonus

+Fair warning: you won't have time to tackle all of these.
+Pick one or two that interest you!

+1. As a user, I should be able to send a direct message to another user which is only visible to the two of us.
+1. As a user, I should be able to respond to a direct message sent to me.
+1. As a user, I should be able to block another user, so that they are no longer visible to me and they cannot send me direct messages.
+1. As a user, I should be able to see a list of all of the users I've blocked.
+1. As a user, I should be able to unblock a user I've previously blocked.
+1. As an admin user, I should be able to delete anyone's messages.
+1. As an admin user, I should be able to delete users from the platform.
+1. As an admin user, I should be able to add or revoke admin privileges for any other user.

 ### Appendix: Testing